 Haight Ashbury is a thriving San Francisco neighborhood where cultures and eras meld together.
 Made famous by the hippie movement in the 1960’s, Haight Ashbury was once the home to revolutionaries, famous singers (including the Grateful Dead and Janis Joplin) and cult leaders.
 Today, this San Francisco neighborhood pays homage to that history with thrift stores and vintage shopping that recollect those good old days.
 However, Haight Ashbury is also a thriving modern center where chain stores, restaurants and a variety of different types of bars all draw people in for activity.
 Haight Ashbury is a tourist attraction, a modern shopping area and a residential neighborhood.
 Located near the eastern entrance to Golden Gate Park, Haight Ashbury is a place where both locals and travelers can come together to enjoy a great day in San Francisco.

-The best way to explore the iconic Haight Ashbury neighborhood that has kept a lot of its vibe from the 60’s is to take our San Francisco City Tour comprehensive sightseeing tour.
+a The best way to explore the iconic Haight Ashbury neighborhood that has kept a lot of its vibe from the 60’s is to take our San Francisco City Tour comprehensive sightseeing tour.
 You will immerse yourself in the living urban culture and hear tons of fun stories about the Haight Ashbury, Mission and Castro districts.
 Our expedition leaders will put you in the front row to enjoy world-famous landmarks that you have seen million times on postcards and in travel videos, such as Pier 39, Fisherman’s Warf, Ferry Building, Palace of Fine Arts, Golden Gate Park, and so much more.
-To complete this amazing experience, you will get a chance to snap a selfie with the Golden Gate Bridge on the background!
+To complete this amazing experience, you will get a chance to snap a selfie with the Golden Gate Bridge in the background!

 Another great way to enjoy Haight Ashbury neighborhood is to take a self-guided walking tour!